-Jens Reimann enhanced the DaVikingCode/RTKLIB repository by modernizing its Qt-based GUI and build infrastructure.
-He introduced a CMake-driven cross-platform build and packaging system, streamlining distribution for both Windows and Linux.
-Using C++ and CMake, Jens delivered new data visualization features, including an Iono-Skyplot for ionospheric TEC data, and improved graph rendering and text handling.
-He addressed cross-platform compilation issues, improved internationalization, and resolved multiple GUI stability bugs, such as cursor handling and memory cleanup.
-Jens’s work reduced maintenance overhead, improved portability, and delivered a more robust user experience for satellite data analysis and visualization in RTKLIB.
+Jens Reimann enhanced the DaVikingCode/RTKLIB repository by modernizing its Qt-based GUI and build infrastructure over a two-month period.
+He introduced a CMake-based cross-platform build and packaging system, streamlining distribution for both Windows and Linux.
+Using C++ and CMake, Jens delivered new data visualization features such as the Iono-Skyplot for ionospheric TEC data, while resolving multiple GUI stability and portability issues.
+His work included improving internationalization, refining memory management, and ensuring compatibility across Qt versions and compilers.
+These contributions reduced maintenance overhead, improved user experience, and established a robust foundation for future development and distribution.

 February 2025 summary: Consolidated a cross-platform, CMake-based build and packaging flow for the RTKLIB Qt GUI, with DEB/RPM packaging, translations, desktop integration, and docs updates.
 Fixed Qt5 compilation compatibility for the cBEnableFcn signal and improved portability with MSVC-specific export/import handling.
 Hardened GUI stability and UX through cursor handling, status message flicker reduction, range-list visibility, and memory cleanup on quit.
 These changes reduce build friction, improve distribution readiness, and deliver a smoother end-user experience across Windows and Linux.